ham-radio-72/green-phys.github.io/content/docs/Installation/installation.md

     - HDF5 >= 1.10.0
     - BLAS
     - CMake >= 3.18
-    - MPFR
+    - GMP

     These packages are external to Green.
 Their installation will depend on your computer.
 Eigen3 is a C++ matrix library, you can find more information [here](https://eigen.tuxfamily.org/).
 MPI is the Message Passing Interface, several standard implementations exist, including [OpenMPI](https://www.open-mpi.org/) and [MPICH](https://www.mpich.org/).
 High performance computers will have proprietary MPI installations, and most clusters provide a version for all users.
 [HDF5](https://www.hdfgroup.org/solutions/hdf5/) is a library for binary data storage.
 More information on  BLAS, the Basic Linear Algebra System, can be found on [netlib.org](netlib.org).
 However, most computers provide highly optimized versions tuned for their respective hardware.
 Do NOT install the reference BLAS from netlib but instead have a look at a generic high-performance implementation from [OpenBLAS](https://www.openblas.net/) and the hardware-specific vendor libraries (among many others: [Apple](https://developer.apple.com/documentation/accelerate/blas/), [Intel MKL/OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), [AMD AOCL](https://www.amd.com/en/developer/aocl.html), [IBM ESSL](https://www.ibm.com/docs/en/essl/6.2?topic=whats-new)).
-    [MPFR](https://mpfr.org/) is a library for multiple-precision floating-point computations.
+    [GMP](https://gmplib.org/) is a library for multiple-precision floating-point computations.
 [Cmake](https://cmake.org/) is a build system that will find the locations of the above packages and generate compilation instructions in Makefiles.

 ### Download and Build
 The following instructions will download and build the Analytical Continuation package (replace /path/to/install/directory with the directory where you'd like to install the code):